huggingface/hub-docs/docs/hub/spaces-sdks-docker-giskard.md

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-giskard-create-project.png"/>
 </div>

-## Generate a Giskard API key
+## Generate a Hugging Face Giskard Space Token and Giskard API key

 The Giskard API key is used to establish communication between the environment where your AI models are running and the Giskard app on Hugging Face Spaces.
-If you've set the **Visibility** of your Space to **Private**, you will need to provide a Hugging Face user access token to generate the Giskard API key and establish a communication.
+If you've set the **Visibility** of your Space to **Private**, you will need to provide a Hugging Face user access token to generate the Hugging Face Giskard Space Token and establish a communication for access to your private Space.
 To do so, follow the instructions displayed in the settings page of the Giskard app.

 <div class="flex justify-center">